 Venezuela, the kidnap capital of the world.

-Everybody warned me I was a fool; to travel in Venezuela was to risk robbery and murder, kidnap and bribery.
+Everyone warned me about Venezuelas horrible reputation.
+They thought I was a fool for wanting to visit the country.
+To travel in Venezuela was to risk robbery and murder, kidnap and bribery.

 I took to South America anyway, figuring I would get some more up to date info on the ground; surely I would meet a backpacker who had been, or a Venezuelan, who could tell me more about what it was actually like within the country.
 I never met another backpacker outside of Venezuela who had been to Venezuela; the general consensus was that it was just too dangerous.